 - What stands in the way of our working well together?

 You may instinctively know the answers to these questions.
-If not, ask a few people in different people on your team for feedback.
+If not, ask a few people on your team for feedback.
 Patterns will likely emerge.
 You can also do a team effectiveness assessment.
 Many firms offer this service, or you can do it yourself with a questionnaire.

 Once you know your goals, team-building consultants caution against choosing activities that are highly competitive.
 These can bring out the worst in some people and will likely work against your objectives.
 Also, avoid those activities that entail a high level of specialized skill - that will turn off people who don’t know how to do the activity and strengthen divisions rather than bonds.